abhishekvats29/Onebox-Email-Aggregator/README.md

 - Open the chatbot from the icon to get AI-simulated reply suggestions.
 - Type "clear chat" in the chatbot to reset the conversation.

+---
+## License

+This repository contains code developed as part of a private assignment.
+The code is intended solely for the purpose of the assignment and evaluation.
+Unauthorized use, distribution, or commercial use is prohibited without explicit permission.

+© 2025 Abhishek Vats.
+All rights reserved.